 - If appropriate, consider prescribing mavacamten where disopyramide has been prescribed for hypertrophic obstructive cardiomyopathy.
 Note: mavacamten is not routinely used in patients less than 18 years of age (see Additional information). - Convert patients where suitable to Rythmodan Retard® 250mg modified release tablets at same total daily dose if the formulation allows, or as close as possible, and titrate the dose as needed (see Additional information). - Counsel patients on any change in formulation and/or dose change and advise them to report adverse effects and/or recurrence of symptoms after switching. - Consider prescribing unlicensed products only where licensed alternatives are not appropriate or unavailable.
-Prescribers should work with local pharmacy teams to ensure orders are placed within appropriate time frames as lead times may vary (see Additional information). - If unlicensed imports or if the 250mg tablets are unavailable/unsuitable, consider unlicensed specials of disopyramide liquid (25mg/5ml & 50mg/5ml), ensuring suitability by reviewing excipients content based on the patient's age and weight. - 10.
+Prescribers should work with local pharmacy teams to ensure orders are placed within appropriate time frames as lead times may vary (see Additional information). - If unlicensed imports or if the 250mg tablets are unavailable/unsuitable, consider unlicensed specials of disopyramide liquid (25mg/5ml & 50mg/5ml), ensuring no intolerance to excipients.
+Unlicensed specials of disopyramide liquid should be assessed for excipient paediatric suitability. - 10.
 Seek advice from cardiology specialists on management of paediatric patients, unstable patients or patients newly started on treatment, or where there is uncertainly or concern about switching formulation and or/dose conversion.